-6 "IEEE Draft Standard for Information technology--Telecommunications and information exchange between systems Local and metropolitan area networks--Specific requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications Amendment: Enhancements for Extremely High Throughput (EHT)," in IEEE P802.11be/D7.0, August 2024, vol., no., pp.1-1089, 1 August 2024.
+&lt;sup>6 "IEEE Draft Standard for Information technology--Telecommunications and information exchange between systems Local and metropolitan area networks--Specific requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications Amendment: Enhancements for Extremely High Throughput (EHT)," in IEEE P802.11be/D7.0, August 2024, vol., no., pp.1-1089, 1 August 2024.

-Use of WLANs based on IEEE 802.11 technology continues to grow and diversify over many market segments including residential, enterprise, and industrial.
-More stringent requirements are emerging to meet the demands of new applications (e.g., augmented and virtual reality, proximity ranging and sensing) both in terms of throughput, latency bounds and accuracy.
+emerging to meet the demands of new applications (e.g., augmented and virtual reality, proximity ranging and sensing) both in terms of throughput, latency bounds and accuracy.
 The very large bandwidth available in the license exempt bands between 42 GHz and 71 GHz, combined with the widely used 2.4 GHz, 5 GHz and 6 GHz bands, offers a great opportunity to help meet these requirements even in the densest environments.
 Enabling non-standalone operation in the license exempt bands between 42 GHz and 71 GHz in a cost effective manner is required such that as many devices can benefit from it.

 Another current IEEE 802.11 project is IEEE P802.11bf "Enhancements for Wireless Local Area Network (WLAN) Sensing".
-This standard defines modifications to the IEEE 802.11 medium access control layer (MAC) and to the Directional Multi Gigabit (DMG, i.e., IEEE 802.11ad) and enhanced DMG (EDMG, i.e. IEEE 802.11ay) PHYs to enhance Wireless Local Area Network (WLAN) sensing (SENS) operation in license exempt frequency bands between 1 GHz and 7.125 GHz and above 45 GHz including 57 GHz to 71 GHz.
-This standard is intended to enhance WLAN sensing and augments PHY and MAC capabilities defined in the draft P802.11 standard, IEEE Std 802.11-2024.
+This standard defines modifications to the IEEE 802.11 medium access control layer (MAC) and to the Directional Multi Gigabit (DMG. i.e., IEEE 802.11ad) and enhanced DMG (EDMG, i.e. IEEE 802.11ay) PHYs to enhance Wireless Local Area Network (WLAN) sensing (SENS) operation in license exempt frequency bands between 1 GHz and 7.125 GHz and above 45 GHz including 57 GHz to 71 GHz.
+This standard is intended to enhance WLAN sensing and augments PHY and MAC capabilities defined in the draft IEEE P802.11 standard.